aws-samples/serverless-patterns/lambda-microvms-multi-tenant-ai-agents/README.md

     ```
 1. Deploy the whole system with one command (takes ~10 minutes: CloudFormation stack + server-side MicroVM image build + VPC egress connector):
     ```
-    ./deploy.sh <stack-name> <region>
+    ./deploy.sh <region> <stack-name>
-    # e.g. ./deploy.sh openclaw-mt us-east-1
+    # e.g. ./deploy.sh us-east-1 openclaw-mt
+    # Both arguments are optional and default to us-east-1 / openclaw-mt, so a bare
+    # ./deploy.sh works; region is first because switching region is the common case.
     ```
-    The script pre-flights the CLI and target region, uploads two zip artifacts to S3 (the MicroVM image source and the bundled orchestrator Lambda — both under content-hashed keys, so a code change always reaches AWS and an unchanged redeploy is a true no-op) and then runs a single `aws cloudformation deploy`.
-Everything else — VPC with NAT internet egress, EFS, Bedrock VPC endpoints (runtime + control plane), IAM roles, DynamoDB tenant registry, the MicroVM image (built server-side by CloudFormation via `AWS::Lambda::MicrovmImage`), the VPC egress connector, the orchestrator Lambda, API Gateway, and the EventBridge sweeper — is declared in `template.yaml`.
+    The script pre-flights the CLI and target region, uploads two zip artifacts to Amazon S3 (the MicroVM image source and the bundled orchestrator Lambda — both under content-hashed keys, so a code change always reaches AWS and an unchanged redeploy is a true no-op) and then runs a single `aws cloudformation deploy`.
+Everything else — VPC with NAT internet egress, EFS, Bedrock VPC endpoints (runtime + control plane), IAM roles, Amazon DynamoDB tenant registry, the MicroVM image (built server-side by CloudFormation via `AWS::Lambda::MicrovmImage`), the VPC egress connector, the orchestrator Lambda, Amazon API Gateway, and the Amazon EventBridge sweeper — is declared in `template.yaml`.
 A random per-checkout gateway token is minted into `.gateway-token` (override with `$GATEWAY_TOKEN`).
 1. Register a tenant in the DynamoDB registry:
     ```
-    ./add-tenant.sh <stack-name> <region> tenant1
+    ./add-tenant.sh <region> <stack-name> tenant1
     ```
 1. Note the `ApiEndpoint` output printed at the end of the deploy.
 Tenant webhook URLs take the form `<ApiEndpoint>/tg/<tenantId>`.